k2052/developer.2052.me/source/partials/about.md

 Then you realize coding is less about how fast you type and more about what you type.
 Because most days are spent copy and pasting and learning a library that will save you a million lines and thinking _maybe this WILL not turn out to be a waste of time_ and discovering it was a typo all along.
-Then all those saved keystrokes didn't matter much.
+All those saved keystrokes don't matter much.

 But maybe if your environment was more powerful it would change everything.
 If you could type M-x butterfly and unleash the tsunami of creativity that comes with a